 Alan W. Avery is a partner in the New York office of Latham & Watkins.
 Mr. Avery is a member of the Corporate Department and the Financial Institutions Group.
-He concentrates his practice in federal and state regulation of banking organizations, advising domestic and foreign banking institutions concerning the impact of US federal and state banking laws on their global operations.
+He concentrates on federal and state regulation of banking organizations, advising domestic and foreign banking institutions concerning the impact of US federal and state banking laws on their global operations.

 Additionally, he advises domestic and foreign banks on regulatory issues, including Bank Secrecy Act (BSA) and anti-money laundering issues and investigatory matters, as well as related corporate and litigation matters.
 Mr. Avery also advises domestic and foreign financial institutions and other parties on a wide range of matters related to US financial regulatory reform.

-Mr. Avery has represented a number of US and non-US financial institutions with regard to federal and state regulatory approval requirements for bank formations, office establishment and licensing, internal reorganizations and mergers and acquisitions.
+Mr. Avery has represented many US and non-US financial institutions with regard to federal and state regulatory approval requirements for bank formations, office establishment and licensing, internal reorganizations, and mergers and acquisitions.
 He also advises transactional practice groups worldwide on US bank regulations.
 Additionally, Mr. Avery has represented sovereign wealth funds and private equity funds with respect to investments in US financial institutions.